kontent-ai/delivery-sdk-js/DOCS.md

 ### Property binding in models

-Kentico Kontent returns all element names in **lowercase** or with **underscores**.
+Kontent returns all element names in **lowercase** or with **underscores**.
 You can bind original element names to your own javascript properties with `ElementDecorators`.
 The following example binds `first_name` element name to `firstName` javascript property.

 ```typescript
 import { ContentItem, Elements, ElementDecorators  } from '@kentico/kontent-delivery';